 I always overbuy at the shuk, loading my wheeled cart (my little-old-lady-cart, my kids call it) – past capacity.
 Who can resist the seductive eggplants, bell peppers, sweet potatoes, zucchini?
 And when I’ve pushed open my door and hauled my cart inside, I unload inspiration for dinner.

 This is dinner, then: roasted winter vegetables sitting snugly on a bed of savory, cheesefull, hot polenta.
-It’s a relaxed, easy recipe and satisfies your hungers for food and deliciousness.
+It’s a relaxed, easy recipe that accepts almost any firm vegetable and satisfies your hungers for food and deliciousness.

 Roasted Vegetables On A Bed Of Polenta

-3 tablespoons chopped herbs or 1 tablespoon dried spices
+3 tablespoons chopped herbs: basil, oregano, rosemary or 1 tablespoon dried spices

 1 teaspoon salt